lsst/pipelines_lsst_io/install/lsstsw.rst

 Science Pipelines developers should also consult the `DM Developer Guide <https://developer.lsst.io>`_, and the `Workflow <https://developer.lsst.io/processes/workflow.html>`_ page in particular.

+If you have difficulty installing LSST software:

+- review the :ref:`known installation issues for your platform <installation-issues>`.
-If you have difficulty installing LSST software, reach out on the `Support forum at community.lsst.org <community.lsst.org/c/support>`_.
+- reach out on the `Support forum at community.lsst.org <community.lsst.org/c/support>`_.

 .. _lsstsw-prerequisites: